Authored by the expert who managed and guided the team behind the Turkey Property Pack

 What's the typical occupancy rate in Izmir in 2026?

-As of the first half of 2026, the typical occupancy rate for Airbnb listings in Izmir is approximately 39%, which translates to roughly 12 booked nights per month on average.
+As of early 2026, the typical occupancy rate for an Airbnb listing in Izmir is about 38% to 42%, which means roughly 140 to 153 booked nights per year.

 Make a profitable investment in Izmir